 Even the drinks are theatrical.
 The signature cocktails are shaken, steamy and provide a show.
 I order a ‘basilicata’, which is made with Amaro Lucano, strawberry, Aperol, Campari, lemon, syrup basil – and arrives in a glass case of smoky strawberry air.
 It’s exceptional and the spectacle is quite fun.
 A friend orders a ‘sicily’ which arrives literally on fire.
 Everything is exciting.

-But while everything around it leads with moody atmosphere and streaming show complexity, the food doesn’t.
+But while everything around it leads with complex, moody atmosphere and a ‘Netflix’-sheen, the food doesn’t.
 And that’s what is brilliant about the new Sparrow: executive chef Ivan Simeoli delivers complex flavours through simple dishes done really well.